nyancrimew/maia.crimew.gay/src/posts/how-to-hack-an-airline.md

 ## so what happens next with the nofly data

-while the nature of this information is sensitive, i believe it is in the public interest for this list to be made available to journalists and human rights organizations. if you are a journalist, researcher, or other party with legitimate interest, please reach out at [nofly@crimew.gay](mailto:nofly@crimew.gay). i will only give this data to parties that i believe will do the right thing with it.
+while the nature of this information is sensitive, i believe it is in the public interest for this list to be made available to journalists and human rights organizations. if you are a journalist, researcher, or other party with legitimate interest, please reach out at [nofly@crimew.gay](mailto:nofly@crimew.gay). i will only give this data to parties that i believe will do the right thing with it. alternatively the data is now also available for access (upon request) [via DDoSecrets](https://ddosecrets.com/wiki/No_Fly_List).

 note: if you email me there and i do not reply within a regular timeframe it is very likely my reply ended up in your spam folder or got lost. using email not hosted by google or msft is hell. feel free to dm me on twitter in that case.